pudyasto/portofolio/README.md

 ## What is Portofolio?

-Portofolio is a PHP Weh Application, create from Codeigniter 4
+Portofolio is a PHP Web Application, create from Codeigniter 4

 ## What is CodeIgniter?